ethereum/EIPs/.github/bot/README.md

 Sometimes [Octokit types](https://www.npmjs.com/package/@octokit/types) can be difficult to index, but it's important that whenever possible the types are defined and assumptions protected.

 #### 2. <ins>Make clean and clear error messages</ins>
 This bot has a single goal: catch simple mistakes automatically and save the editors time.
-Unclear errors means that it is more likely that
+So clear error messages that allow the PR author to change it themselves is very important.

 #### 3. <ins>Avoid Abstraction</ins>
 Only abstract if necessary, keep things in one file where applicable; other examples of okay abstraction are types, regex, and methods used more than 3 times.
 Otherwise, it's often cleaner to just re-write things.